-These procedures treat the blockage of breathing that can occur in the lower part of the throat, often called the hypopharyngeal (or retroglossal or retrolingual) region through a combination of tissue repositioning, tightening, removal, or shrinkage.
-These procedures are generally performed under general anesthesia in the operating room.
-Hypopharyngeal procedures are mainly used to treat obstructive sleep apnea, and the procedures can be performed alone or in combination with palate procedures.
-Specific features of the procedures include the following:
+These procedures treat the blockage of breathing that can occur in the lower part of the throat, often called the hypopharyngeal (or retroglossal or retrolingual) region, through a combination of tissue repositioning, tightening, removal, or shrinkage.
+Here are each of the surgeries for sleep apnea broken down into more detail.

 Author: Dr. Eric Kezirian

 - Ask The Sleep Doctor: Sleep and Appearance, Sleep and Alzheimer’s and Sleep and Hyperactivity - March 24, 2019

 - Ask The Sleep Doctor:Depression and Sleep, Sleep Apps and Sleep Apnea and Car Accidents - February 12, 2019